david-stafa/david-stafa/README.md

 ## Hello world! 👋

 - Nice to meet you, fellow coder!
-I'm David, a passionate web developer 🧑🏻‍💻.
+I'm David, passionate web developer 🧑🏻‍💻.

 - 🔭 I’m currently working on a jewelry showroom using Next.js.